-- I. Prior Authorization: Prior Authorization is required for drug testing as outlined in this policy.
-CareSource will consider all prior authorization requests when they are medically necessary for the member's treatment and care. - A. For all members, prior authorization for drug testing is not required in the emergency room (ER) setting when it is needed to evaluate acute overdose. - B. For members age 7 and older, prior authorization for drug testing is required when: - 1.
-The member reaches the limits imposed by this policy within the rolling 90-day time period (See Section D-X. below); or, - 2.
-The type of drug test or type of sample used for the drug testing is not covered by this policy. - NOTE: Although the drug testing covered by this policy may or may not require a prior authorization, CareSource may request documentation to support medical necessity.
-Appropriate and complete documentation must be presented at the time of review to validate medical necessity.
+- Prior Authorization: Prior authorization is required for drug testing as outlined in this policy. - A. CareSource will consider all prior authorization requests when they are medically necessary to the member's treatment and care, or if they fall within the standards of care under EPDST guidelines. - 1.
+For all members, prior authorization for drug testing is not required in the emergency room (ER) setting when it is needed to evaluate acute overdose. - 2.
+For members age 6 and younger, prior authorizations are not required for drug testing, and there is no limit on the number of drug tests for a child in this age group. - 3.
+For members age 7 and older, prior authorization for drug testing is required when: - 3.1 The member reaches the limits imposed by this policy within the rolling 90-day time period (See Section D-X, Quantity Limitations, below); or, - 3.2 The type of drug test or type of sample used for the drug testing is not covered by this policy.

+NOTE: Although the drug testing covered by this policy may or may not require a prior authorization, CareSource may request documentation to support medical necessity.
+Appropriate and complete documentation must be presented at the time of review to validate medical necessity